 Thank you for your interest in our graduate degree programs.
 Our application is now OPEN!

 Admission to graduate degree programs in Healthcare Policy & Research at Weill Cornell Medicine requires that applicants hold a baccalaureate degree from an accredited college or university.
-Individual programs might have specific and additional requirements for admission, please note prerequisites below.
+Individual programs might have specific and additional requirements for admission which are listed below.

 Students should possess solid quantitative and programming backgrounds.
 For example, an undergraduate major in one of the following fields: statistics, mathematics, applied mathematics, physics, computer science, or engineering would make a good candidate.
 Students from other majors are also highly encouraged to apply, but should have at least two college-level semesters of calculus, some linear algebra, and strong programming experience.

 Among our current students, some excel in the computational aspects of informatics such as statistics, predictive analytics, natural language processing, or software development.
 Others specialize in the managerial, clinical, and sociotechnical aspects of health informatics.
 We welcome this diversity in our student population, and seek students who can understand both aspects of health informatics.